cdienem/StarTool/README.md

 <a name="write"><pre><b>--write outputstarfile.star</b></pre></a>

-Writes all tables belonging to the STAR-file which the current table is part of.
+Writes all tables belonging to the STAR file which the current table is part of.
 Changes made to the individual tables by editor methods will be written (selection will be released before writing).
 If only specific tables or subsets should be written, you may use `--use` and write it as a selection with `--write_selection`.